Zephirin1/Zephirin1/README.md

 - 👋 Hi, I’m @Zephirin1
-- 👀 I’m interested in Data Science and gaming
+- 👀 I’m interested in Data Science and programming in general.
-- 🌱 I’m currently learning how to program, I have basic knowledge of java, and am learning SQL and Python.
+- 🌱 I’m currently learning how to program, I am fluent in Java, Python, HTML, PHP, and I am learning SQL.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...